makinacorpus/DbToolsBundle/docs/content/configuration/basics.md

 @@@ standalone docker
 :::warning
-There is as of now no way to implement a custom filename strategy when using *DbToolsBundle* as a standalone CLI tool.
+There is as of now no way to implement a custom filename strategy when using *DbToolsBundle* as a standalone CLI tool or with the Docker image.

 If you need this feature, please let us know by [filing an issue](https://github.com/makinacorpus/DbToolsBundle/issues).
 :::